- M. Night Shyamalan

 - Noah Ringer, Dev Patel, Cliff Curtis, Nicola Peltz, Seychelle Gabriel

 - Release Date

-Based on the very watchable Nickelodeon animated TV series, the live-action film opens with the sub-title “Book 1: Water”, as the cartoon offered three complete seasons, or ‘books’, that each served as an entry in an over-arcing trilogy.
-The show completed itself after three seasons, and happily ended where it intended to.
+Based on the very watchable Nickelodeon animated TV series, the live-action film opens with the sub-title “Book 1: Water” since the cartoon offered three complete seasons, or books, each serving as an entry in an overarching trilogy.
+The show completed itself after three seasons and happily ended as intended.
 While concise and determined to tell an enclosed story with a foreseeable end, the show, and productions such as The Lord of the Rings Trilogy, might’ve served as a lesson to Paramount, suggesting they should have made all three entries at once.
-Because they didn’t, and because they placed a once talented but now off course filmmaker in charge, it’s unlikely the second and third films will ever be made.
+Because they didn’t, and because they placed a once-talented but now off-course filmmaker in charge, it’s unlikely the second and third films will ever be made.

-In cartoon form, the story works because all of the apparent fantasy-adventure clichés, which have been better implemented in The Lord of the Rings and Harry Potter franchises, can defeat the viewer’s weak suspension of disbelief thanks to the animated medium.
+In cartoon form, the story works because all of the apparent fantasy-adventure clichés, drawn from Joseph Cambell and better implemented in The Lord of the Rings and Harry Potter franchises, can defeat the viewer’s suspension of disbelief thanks to the animated medium.
 In live-action form, the story feels like a hodgepodge of fantasy formulas shaken together into a sour potion, with no consideration of how many times audiences have seen this same type of movie in the last decade.
-Then again, the blame cannot be placed solely onto the story or the medium, but more rightly on Shyamalan’s script.
+Then again, the blame cannot be placed solely on the story or the medium, but more rightly on Shyamalan’s script.
 Given the quality, or lack thereof, of the dialogue, and his shameful reliance on several deus ex machina devices to advance the plot, the film plays out like the antithesis of a how-to-write-a-screenplay instruction manual.